Efficient Symbolic Execution of Software under Fault Attacks: Our Method

-A simple and yet sufficient condition for skipping the path $\pi'_{pre}\pi_{post}$ is $(s = s')$; that is, the states produced by the two prefixes are the same.
-While this idea has been exploited by prior work in the name of state hashing/merging, it often has limited success in practice, for two reasons.
-First, since $s$ and $s'$ are symbolic expressions, checking if they are semantically equivalent at every step is expensive, meaning the extra cost may not be covered by time saved.
-More importantly, in practice, it is rare for $s$ and $s'$ to be exactly the same.
+For example, a sufficient condition for answering \emph{no} to the above question is when $(s=s')$.
+Here, $s$ and $s'$ are the two states reached by the two prefixes $\pi_{pre}$ and $\pi'_{pre}$, respectively.
+This technique is known as state hashing/merging, but it has limited success in practice, for two reasons.
+First, since $s$ and $s'$ are symbolic expressions, checking if they are semantically equivalent is expensive, meaning that the overhead may not be compensated by the time saved.
+More importantly, it is rare for the two states ($s$ and $s'$) to be exactly the same.

-Therefore, in this work, we rely on a sufficient condition that is significantly more general than state hashing/merging.
-Specifically, if we know, ahead of time, that continuing the symbolic execution from the state $s'$ would only lead to \emph{previously-explored} suffixes, then we can stop the execution.
-Toward this end, we pre-compute a succinct summary of all the \emph{previously-explored} suffixes starting from the program location $l$, represented by $\mathtt{WP}[l]$.
-Then, during symbolic execution, all we have to do is to check, at any program location $l$, if $\pcon \rightarrow \mathtt{WP}$ holds, meaning that the set of program states captured by $\pcon$ is a subset of the set of program states captured by $\mathtt{WP}$.
+In contrast, we use a sufficient condition that is significantly different and more general than state hashing/merging.
+As shown in Lines~15 and~3 of Algorithm~\ref{alg:baseline}, the technique consists of two parts.
+First, we compute (Line~15) a succinct path summary for the \emph{explored} suffix starting from each program location $l$, stored in a map entry $\mathtt{WP}[l]$.
+Then, we check if the pruning condition $\pcon \rightarrow \mathtt{WP}[l]$ holds (Line~3).
+If the pruning condition holds, it means $pcon \subseteq \mathtt{WP}[l]$.
+Since the path condition for the prefix $\pi'_{pre}$, denoted $pcon$, is fully covered by the path summary $\mathtt{WP}[l]$, we can safely avoid executing the common suffix again.

-In the next two sections, we present our fault modeling and redundancy pruning techniques in detail.
+In the next two sections, we present the detailed algorithms of our new techniques for fault modeling and path pruning, respectively.